 Is it really possible to become fluent in a language without having a basic understanding of its culture?
-Some people say you can communicate quite accurately without considering the cultural context of the words, phrases and sentences while others say you are missing out the truth of a language if you don’t have some understanding of the cultural setting of the language.
+Some people say you can communicate quite accurately without considering the cultural context of the words, phrases, and sentences while others say you are missing out on the truth of a language if you don’t have some understanding of the cultural setting of the language.

 Culture and Language are Interwoven

 Understanding a language involves understanding its culture and many say language is essentially culture.
 That goes for language translation as well.
 Culture language translation is just as important as the bare nuts and bolts of the language by itself.